TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 2. Run a script that adjusts test settings
 3. Run an export job from LCS (that also takes at least 1h)

-So if something happens there is some chance that a developer can restore DB and start debugging in 1-2h need to restore a database and start
+So if something happens there is some chance that a developer can restore DB and start debugging in 1-2h need to restore a database and start.
+There is option to automate this, but we didn't went so advanced https://www.powerazure365.com/blog-1/lcs-api-database-movement-with-powerautomate

-### Timings that are knows by the project team
+### Timings that are known by the project team

-If the issue is happeting in PROD, you do you best to understand it and if it is still unclear you initiate a DEV VM refresh.
+If the issue is happeting in PROD, you do your best to understand it and if it is still unclear you initiate a DEV VM data refresh.
 There should be a clear timings that evetyone in the team understands, e.g. we have an issue, we can start debug it in 4h if doing a normal restore procedure.
 Issues are usually rises by the functional consultants with key users and knowing the actual project timings may simplify communications and planning.

-By default this process takes a lot of manual steps, but I shared some automation scripts that may save some time

-If you have multiple developers that require fresh data I suggest the following approach - Perform backpack to SQL conversion on one VM and then load the SQL backup to Azure file share.
-Then developers can use this script to upload the file to their boxes in one click

 ## Release management

-Proper code release management planning is a key process to smoth go-live experience.
-Don't believe that first days will be without errors, even on fully tested system they may happen.
-So the good planning should include the action plan for such errors resolution.
+Proper code release management planning is a key process to a smooth go-live experience.
+Don't believe that the first days will be without errors; even on a fully tested system, they may happen.
+So, good planning should include an action plan for resolving such errors.

 Sometimes I see the "code freeze" stage planning for a project.
 From my experience all such projects failed.

+#### Issue Triaging

 During GoLive you can expect critical and non-critical issues.
 Critical should be resolved as faster as possible,  non-critical from my point of view should be resolved the same way.

-By ignoring non-critical issues you may loose the connection to end users.
-Let's consider an example, I am a user of a new system, I see some issue that requires 3 additinal munutes from me to process the order(so it is not critical, but very irritative).
+By ignoring non-critical issues, you may lose the connection to end users.
+Let's consider an example: I am a user of a new system; I see some issue that requires 2 additional minutes from me to process the order(so it is not critical, but very irritative).
 I report this issue(again, spending my time), but nothing happens.
-The next time I see someting is broken I probably just ignore this and after some time complain to my manager that the new system is a real crap.
+The next time I see something is broken, I probably just ignore this and, after some time, complain to the manager that the new system is a real crap.

-So we want the maximum response from users and the minumum time to deliver the improvements.
-The problem is that every release requires 40 minutes of downtime, from my point of view that is a huge D365FO system drawback, hope Microsoft will fix that in the future, but now we have what we have.
+To avoid this, we want the maximum response from users and the minimum time to deliver the improvements.

+#### Deployments planning

+Probably the biggest technical disadvantage of D365FO now is that every release requires 40-50 minutes of whole system downtime, so the planning should be around this time.

-I suggest plan the following approach during the first 2 weeks of Go-Live period:
+I suggest to plan the following approach during the first 2 weeks of Go-Live period:

-- A planned release at evening every day
+- A planned release at the evening every day
-- An emergency release window in the morining and at lunchtime
+- An emergency release window in the morning and at lunchtime

-You may not use these windows if not needed, but planning them in advance may save a lot of time and create a realistic expectations from the users.
+You may not use these windows if not needed, but planning them in advance may save a lot of time and create realistic expectations from the users.

 How release happens and some timings: